oznu/unifi-events/README.md

 })
 ```

-Example listening for connected events on Wireless, Wireless Guests and LAN:
+Example listening for connected events on all network types:

 ```javascript
 unifi.on('*.connected', function (data) {